jedisct1/libsodium/doc/public-key_cryptography/authenticated_encryption.md

 Alice can reply to Bob using the same system, without having to generate a distinct key pair.

 The nonce doesn't have to be confidential, but it should never ever be reused with the same key.
-The easiest way to generate a nonce is to use `randombytes_buf()`.

 This system provides mutual authentication.
 However, a typical use case is to secure communications between a server, whose public key is known in advance, and clients connecting anonymously.